thanhtantran/myrktop/README.md

 ## **🔧 How to Contribute**
-If you find a bug or want to improve **myrktop**, feel free to fork the repository and submit a pull request.
+This code is forked form other author.
+If you find a bug or want to improve **myrktop**, feel free to fork the original repository and submit a pull request.

 📂 **GitHub Repository:** [https://github.com/mhl221135/myrktop](https://github.com/mhl221135/myrktop)